Simonlee711/Simonlee711.github.io/_pages/abp.md

 ## Retrain model

 The last part of my summer was to retrain the imputer model with the new data I had generated.
 Everything was essentially written within "`abp_imputer.ipynb` "and all I had to do was change the "`git_configs.py` "and "`abp_model.py` "files so that it took in the correct amount of additional channels within our one-dimensional waveform.
 However, due to time constraints, I could not test the 4000+ patient files I generated in the summer.
-We couldn't find a way to load the data, and training would have taken an extremely long time if I had trained on the whole patient sample.
+We couldn't find a way to load all the data, and training would have taken an extremely long time if I had trained on the whole patient sample.
 Therefore Dr. Akos Rudas and Dr. Jeffrey Chiang are currently working on those two aspects that I could not.
 We hope to release a published paper after its completion.

 ---